 Reporting to Parents / Carers

 As we have done previously, we will continue to formally report to parents / carers three times each year.
-These reporting points will be in November, March and June.
-After the reports in November & March there will the opportunity to attend a parents evening to discuss the report and any aspect of your child’s progress further.
+These reporting points will be in November, March and July.
+After the reports in November & March there will be the opportunity to attend a parents evening to discuss the report and any aspect of your child’s progress further.

 Attitude to Learning